 To nominate a faculty member, postdoctoral appointees should write a letter that provides the following information:

-Electronic copies of nomination packages (including the required nomination letters, vitae and position description) for the Graduate School's Excellence in Postdoctoral Mentoring Award must be received by April 28th, 2017.
+Electronic copies of nomination packages (including the required nomination letters and CV) for the Graduate School's Excellence in Postdoctoral Mentoring Award must be received by March 31, 2023.
 Award selection will be made on the basis of the information submitted.

 The main letter of support shall be from one or more OSU postdoctoral appointee(s), and a supporting letter is required from the Department Chair, School Head, or equivalent unit leader.
 Additional letters of support from recent mentees can be submitted along with the two required letters.